Pierro (horse): Two-year-old season: 2011–2012

 Pierro began his undefeated two-year-old season in the AJC Breeders' Plate in October 2011.
 He had a 5-month break before resuming in the Group 2 Silver Slipper Stakes, which he won.
 He then ran in the Group 2 Spotless Todman Stakes, which secured him a place in the Group 1 Golden Slipper.
 Pierro started the slipper as a $6.50 chance, with the favourite Samaready coming in third to Pierro.
 With a convincing win in the slipper, his record went to four unbeaten starts, making him the champion two-year-old colt of the season.

-From here, Pierro went on to run in the Group 1 Inglis Sires Produce Stakes, where he started as second favourite behind the also unbeaten colt All Too Hard, where he notched up another win for itself.
-The last race of his season, the Group 1 Moet & Chandon Champagne Stakes, where he started as $1.22 favourite, as both bookies and punters had realised the true magic of the horse that was Pierro.
-He finished this with another win, finishing off his unbeaten two-year-old season.
-This incredible season had racing fans excited for the future of this horse, as an unprecedented 6 wins from 6 starts in very competitive races is no mean feat.
-This season was an incredible one for Pierro, attaining the "Triple Crown" for two-year-olds.
+From here, Pierro went on to run in the Group 1 Inglis Sires Produce Stakes, where he started as second favorite behind the also unbeaten colt All Too Hard, where he notched up another win.
+The last race of his season, the Group 1 Moet & Chandon Champagne Stakes, where he started as $1.22 favorite.
+He finished with another win, finishing off his unbeaten two-year-old season with an unprecedented 6 wins from 6 starts in very competitive races, including the "Triple Crown" for two-year-olds.